jambun/pas/README.md

       This is Rakudo version 2017.04.3 built on MoarVM version 2017.04-53-g66c6dda implementing Perl 6.c.

-With Net::HTTP, URI::Encode, HTTP::UserAgent and Crypt::Random.
+With URI::Encode, HTTP::UserAgent and Crypt::Random.

 And an ArchivesSpace [plugin](https://github.com/jambun/pas_endpoints) to make `endpoints` and `stub` work.